Mesothelioma Symptoms

 Pleural Mesothelioma Symptoms

-Pleural mesothelioma develops in the lining of the lungs (pleura).
-Patients diagnosed with malignant pleural mesothelioma experience respiratory-related symptoms.
+Malignant pleural mesothelioma develops in the lining of the lungs (pleura) and causes respiratory-related symptoms.

 • Chest pain